ishikarawatt/AETHERA/README.md

 > Beyond Answers.
 Towards Understanding.

-Aethera is an AI-powered interactive teaching platform that transforms Mathematics and Physics into adaptive, visual, scene-based learning experiences.
+Aethera is an AI-powered interactive teaching platform that transforms Mathematics and Physics into adaptive, visual, scene-based learning experiences

 ## 🚀 Vision